maxcelant/leetcode/patterns/Two Pointers.md

+Use `l <= r`, when you want to include when `l == r`.
+This will be important for certain questions in which you don't need to distinct values for a grouping.

+Cases:
+-

-- When you need to merge two lists into one, this is what you usually need to do:
+When you need to merge two lists into one, this is what you usually need to do:

 ```python
 def test(arr1, arr2):